GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 nav_order: 01
 ---

+{: .highlight }
+_Acknowledgement: Parts of the text have been translated with www.DeepL.com/Translator (free version)._

 # Quick Start Guide

-{: .highlight }
-Acknowledgement: Parts of the text have been translated with www.DeepL.com/Translator (free version).

 ## SpecIF Goals